-Psychoanalytic observations of schizophrenics subjected to insulin shock therapy provide another opportunity for an understanding of the role of latent homosexuality in the origin of paranoid In particular, these observations schizophrenia. important role played by the illustrate the homosexual disappointment and the homosexual The cathartic discharge provoked by the insulin coma creates a release of repressed libidinal The ambivalent homosexual attitude becomes split into its two components, with the positive one invested ideally in the transference reaction accessible analytic and thus to interpretations and working through.
+Psychoanalytic observations of schizophrenics subjected to insulin shock therapy provide another opportunity for an understanding of the role of latent homosexuality in the origin of paranoid schizophrenia.
+In particular, these observations illustrate the important role played by the homosexual disappointment and the homosexual panic.
+The cathartic discharge provoked by the insulin coma creates a release of repressed libidinal impulses.
+The ambivalent homosexual attitude becomes split into its two components, with the positive one invested ideally in the transference reaction and thus accessible to analytic interpretations and working through.